You’re a new Advertiser with Google Ads (formerly Google Adwords).

 You can improve your Ad Rank by improving your quality score.
-To recap that is a combination of the quality of your Google Ads keywords and landing pages, The better your ad, the higher your quality score and the cheaper your clicks will be.
+To recap, that combines the quality of your Google Ads keywords and landing pages.
+The better your ad, the higher your quality score and the cheaper your clicks will be.

 In the Google Ads interface, quality score is nicely broken down into its various parts.
 Quality score, landing page experience, ads relevancy and expected click-through rate.

-This is where it's important to use ad extensions as the increased the chance that your ad will be clicked on, so they are going to naturally up your expected click-through rate.
+This is where it’s important to use ad extensions as they increase the chance that your ad will be clicked on, so they are going to naturally up your expected click-through rate.

 Getting these things right is Key to a well-optimised Google ads account that will profit over and over.

-Most new advertisers are tentative and worried about how much they will have to spend and if they are going to be out of pocket, or if they would be better investing in SEO Campaigns.
+Most new advertisers are tentative and worried about how much they will have to spend and if they are going to be out of pocket or if they would be better off investing in SEO Campaigns.

 “How long is a piece of string?” is the frustrating answer to this question.
 But I always reply that with Advertising on Google shouldn’t ‘cost’ you anything.
 It should return over and over and make you money.

-We have worked with hundreds of accounts in our agency, and turned around accounts that don't profit into nice money making engines. but that takes expertise and coninual optimisation.
-You shouldn't feel the cost, or the agency fee because it should be bringing in tonnes of business.
+We have worked with hundreds of accounts in our agency and turned around accounts that don’t profit into nice money-making engines.
+But that takes expertise and continual optimisation.
+You shouldn’t feel the cost or the agency fee because it should bring in tonnes of business.

 And if you need to know reasons to optimise your Google Ads account read our article.

 But the cost of Google Ads is varied and depends on a number of variables.

-Different industries have typically differing costs. for example the housing sector (mortgages) solicitors, accountancy, car leasing.
+Different industries typically have differing costs.
+For example, the housing sector (mortgages), solicitors, accountancy, and car leasing.

-These are pretty competitive sectors and the average cost per click could be as high as £70.
+These are hugely competitive sectors, and the average cost per click could be as high as £70.